 Creating a custom java trigger API for Infor Process Automation

-The main classes of the API are:
+These are the main classes of the API:

 • LPSSession